Pitcher: Pitching biomechanics

 Some players begin intense mechanical training at a young age, a practice that has been criticized by many coaches and doctors, with some citing an increase in Tommy John surgeries in recent years.
 Fleisig lists nine recommendations for preventative care of children's arms.
 1) Watch and respond to signs of fatigue.
 2) Youth pitchers should not pitch competitively in more than 8 months in any 12-month period.
 3) Follow limits for pitch counts and days of rest.
 4) Youth pitchers should avoid pitching on multiple teams with overlapping seasons.
 5) Youth pitchers should learn good throwing mechanics as soon as possible: basic throwing, fastball pitching and change-up pitching.
 6) Avoid using radar guns.
-7) A pitcher should not also be a catcher for his/her team.
+7) A pitcher should not also be a catcher for their team.
 The pitcher catcher combination results in many throws and may increase the risk of injury.
-8) If a pitcher complains of pain in his/her elbow, get an evaluation from a sports medicine physician.
+8) If a pitcher complains of pain in their elbow, get an evaluation from a sports medicine physician.
 9) Inspire youth to have fun playing baseball and other sports.
 Participation and enjoyment of various activities will increase the youth's athleticism and interest in sports.

-To counteract shoulder and elbow injury, coaches and trainers have begun utilizing "jobe" exercises, named for Dr. Frank Jobe, the pioneer of the Tommy John procedure.
+To counteract shoulder and elbow injury, coaches and trainers have begun utilizing "jobe" exercises, named for Frank Jobe, the pioneer of the Tommy John procedure.
 Jobes are exercises that have been developed to isolate, strengthen and stabilize the rotator cuff muscles.
 Jobes can be done using either resistance bands or lightweight dumbbells.
 Common jobe exercises include shoulder external rotation, shoulder flexion, horizontal abduction, prone abduction and scaption (at 45°, 90° and inverse 45°).

 In addition to the Jobes exercises, many pitching coaches are creating lifting routines that are specialized for pitchers.
 Pitchers should avoid exercises that deal with a barbell.
 The emphasis on the workout should be on the legs and the core.
 Other body parts should be worked on but using lighter weights.
-Over lifting muscles, especially while throwing usually ends up in a strain muscle or possible a tear.
+Over lifting muscles, especially while throwing usually ends up in a strain muscle or possibly a tear.